dotkernel/api-documentation/docs/book/v4/core-features/content-validation.md

 If the representation can be returned, the server should report the media type through `Content-Type` header of the response.

-> Due to how these validations are make, for a `json` media type, the server can return a more generic media type,
+> Due to how these validations are made, for a `json` media type, the server can return a more generic media type,
 > for example, if the clients send `Accept: application/vnd.api+json` and you configured your `Accept` key
-> as `application/json`
-> the representation will be returned as is still json.
+> as `application/json` the representation will still be returned as `json`.

-> If the `Accept` header of the request contains `*/*` it means that whatever the server can return is OK, so it can
+> If the `Accept` header of the request contains `*/*` it means that whatever the server can return it is OK, so it can
-> return anything
+> return anything.

 ## Content-Type Negotiation

-This aspect of content negotiation is the `Content-Type` key and determining if the server can deserialize the data.
+The second aspect of content negotiation is the `Content-Type` header and determine the server can deserialize the data.

 ```shell
 POST /admin/1 HTTP/1.1